puf/puf.io/notes/socials/2025-07-04 TWA Hotel at JFK in NYC.md

 ![](https://i.imgur.com/iLGNPQs.png)

 There are old car experiments, lots of vintage posters, and a rooftop pool with a view of the planes.
 Combine that with a constant barrage of 60s tunes and I had a blast: so go explore!
+Just keep an eye out on your boarding time, as the hotel is before security.

 ![Oval-shaped split-flap display at an airport showing "I ❤️ NY" using flight-style lettering under "Departs" and "Arrives" header](https://i.imgur.com/3kqLDGl.png)